The Protected Disclosures Act 2014 came into effect on 15 July 2014.

 This policy applies to all Tipperary ETB workers including contractors, consultants, agency staff, former employees and interns/trainees.

 In accordance with the provisions of the Protected Disclosures Act 2014, Tipperary ETB has appointed Ms Bernie Harty as the designated officer for receiving protected disclosures.
 She can be contacted by telephone at 067 40022, by email at firstname.lastname@example.org or by post at:

 Ms Bernie Harty,

 Tipperary ETB Head Office,

-As required by section 22 of the Protected Disclosures Act 2014, Tipperary ETB can confirm that no protected disclosures were received to the end of 2015.
-Consequently no action was required to be taken by Tipperary ETB in relation to Protected Disclosures.
+As required by section 22 of the Protected Disclosures Act 2014, Tipperary ETB can confirm that no protected disclosures were received to the end of 2018.
+Consequently, no action was required to be taken by Tipperary ETB in relation to Protected Disclosures during this period.